Oxyotl/Project-portfolio-1/README.md

     - Scroll down the Settings page until you locate the "Pages" Section.
     - Under "Branch", click the dropdown called "None" and select "main".
     - Refresh the page and you should be able to click on the site link.
+- Here you can find the live link: (https://oxyotl.github.io/Project-portfolio-1/)

 ## Credits
 - ### Code
-    - Few snippets of code wre taken from these two sites [W3Schools Online Web Tutorials](https://www.w3schools.com/default.asp#gsc.tab=0&gsc.q=screen%20scale), [Stack Overflow](https://stackoverflow.com/).
+    - Few snippets of code wre taken from these two sites [W3Schools](https://www.w3schools.com/default.asp#gsc.tab=0&gsc.q=screen%20scale), [Stack Overflow](https://stackoverflow.com/).
 - ### Media
     - All images were taken from [Pexels](https://www.pexels.com/it-it/).
+    - The social media icons are from [Font Awesome](https://fontawesome.com/)
 - ### Acknowledgments
     - My mentor really helped me with very usefull feedbacks.